dkibowen/dkibowen.github.io/_pages/about.md

 author_profile: yes
 ---

-I am a Professor, Teaching Stream in the [Department of Statistical Sciences](https://www.statistics.utoronto.ca) and Director of the [Centre for Teaching Support and Innovation](https://teaching.utoronto.ca) at the [University of Toronto](https://www.utoronto.ca).
+I am a Statistician, currently working as Analytics and Reporting Lead [Supply Chain Department](https://mabati.com/) at [Mabati Rolling Mills](https://mabati.com/) a member of the [Safal Group](https://www.safalgroup.com/).

 I am interested in the teaching and learning of Statistics and Data Science at all levels, from primary through graduate school.
 I am engaged in various projects related to data science in schools, online learning, inverted classrooms, statistics curriculum development, achieving adaptive expertise, and the development of professional identity.